-When students enroll in a Law course associated with the Certificate in Law, students are agreeing to write the final exam online in the BHSc Portal using Examity.
-The benefits of this are that students can complete the exam in own space using their own computer.
+When you enroll in a Law course associated with the Certificate in Law, you are agreeing to write the final online exam in the BHSc Portal using Examity.
+The benefits of this are that you can complete the exam in your own space using your own computer.

 Exam dates and times are set by Queen's University and cannot be changed.
 Please arrange personal and work commitments around the 24-hour period that is allotted for you to schedule and complete your exam within Examity.
 Do not schedule vacations, appointments, travel etc. during the exam period as these requests are not considered conflicts.

 - You must take the exam on a desktop computer or laptop (not a tablet ex: Chromebook)

 - You must have a working built-in or external webcam (800 x 600 resolution or better) and microphone

 - Your Internet speed must be at least 2 Mbps download and 2 Mbps upload.
 Determine your Internet speed by running a test at: http://www.speedtest.net